Sunday, May 17, 2009

 Tribeca: Part 10

 With Wake now dispatched and Ebon's whereabouts along with his daughter's in question, DaChase realized that his gamut was just about up.
 If he was to move against King Koa and claim the lands of Tribeca as his own he would have to act now and with extreme haste.
-But alone, his armies would not stand long against Koa's royal guards, he would have to recruit new soldiers and that would mean an allegiance with the King of the Azurine Cliffs and his hordes of wild men and covens of witches and other underworld creatures.
+But alone, his armies would not stand long against Koa's royal guards, he would have to recruit new soldiers and that would mean an allegiance with the King of the Azurine Cliffs and his hordes of wild men and covens of witches and other underworldly creatures.
 DaChases's horses reared up in fear as Simona and the rest of his men were suddenly surrounded by witches and men with crazed looked in their eyes who had all but materialized before them.
 Simona laughed wildly and prepared to attack her assailants but DaChase signaled for her to stay her hand.
 A tall, angry witch emerged from the trees and walked towards DaChase.

 "Surely you are lost to come into this forest, Count."
 The witch spoke, staring directly into DaChases's eyes.
 He balked at her.